 Neither can live while the other survives.

 ‘Voldemort won’t stop chasing me.’
-Harry stared up at the sky and imagined the streaks of red light fading away into the distance.
+Harry stared up at the sky and imagined the streaks of red light fading away in the distance.
 ‘There’s nowhere to run where we won’t end up hiding.
 Fleur won’t want to live like that.’

-Sirius’ brow creased.
+Sirius’s brow creased.
 ‘I guess we’d better win, then.’

 ‘Whatever it takes,’ Harry murmured.